Insect-inspired Visual Point-goal Navigation: Methods

 \subsubsection{Simulation Platforms}

-We conducted our experiments in two simulators, \habitat \cite{savva2019habitat} and \igibson \cite{shen2021igibson, li-iGibson}, with default settings.
-Both simulators offered realistic visual rendering, with the main limit on realism that the lighting is perfectly consistent.
-In both simulators, robots and other objects were perfect rigid bodies, and kinematics were deterministic (except when artificial noise was added).
-However, \igibson employed a realistic physics engine, simulating object motions based on the classical kinetics, whereas \habitat assumed significantly simplified kinematics, discretising robot motions completely, so that large-scale (RL) simulations could be performed more efficiently.
-In addition, objects other than the robot, e.g., chairs, were movable in \igibson but fixed in \habitat.
+We used two simulators, \habitat \citep{savva2019habitat} and \igibson \citep{li-iGibson}, with default settings.
+Both simulators offered realistic visual rendering, with the main limit on realism that the lighting was perfectly consistent.
+Kinematics in both simulators were deterministic, except when artificial noise was added.
+In addition, robots and other objects were perfect rigid bodies.
+They were different primarily in physics.
+While all objects except the robot in \habitat were immovable, some objects in \igibson objects were movable by the robot, e.g., chairs.
+Moreover, \igibson employed a realistic physics engine, simulating object motions based on the classical kinetics, whereas \habitat assumed significantly simplified kinematics, discretising robot motions completely, so that large-scale (RL) simulations could be performed more efficiently.

-Our models were embodied in a primitive cylinder in \habitat and the Freight robot, scaled down from the default size by a factor of \(0.3\), in \igibson (see Table \ref{tab:robots} for the specifications), both equipped with a front-facing RGB camera.
-Freight was chosen amongst the robots offered by \igibson, for its shape the most comparable to the cylindrical `robot' in \habitat and its ability to reach the highest speeds, implying the longest possible distance of movement or a potentially minimal testing duration but a maximal difficulty for steering (due to inertia).
+Our model were deployed on a primitive cylindrical `robot' in \habitat and the Freight robot in \igibson (scaled down from the default size by a factor of \(0.3\)), both equipped with a front-facing RGB camera (see Table \ref{tab:robots} for the specifications).
+Freight was chosen amongst the robots available in \igibson, for its shape the most comparable to the cylindrical robot in \habitat and its maximal speed capacity the highest, implying the longest possible distance of movement or a potentially minimal testing duration but a maximal difficulty for steering due to inertia (\S\ref{sec-model:motion-control}).